 “Wilco, Bandit Red, one two one eight.
 Welcome back.
 Lancer Mike out.”

-The vehicles stop in front of a set of four clearing barrels, and most of the platoon dismounts, one by one dropping their mags, clearing the round from the chamber, placing the muzzle of their rifles inside the earth filled barrels, and squeezing the trigger.
+The vehicles stop in front of four clearing barrels Most of the platoon dismounts, one by one dropping their mags, clearing the round from the chamber, placing the muzzle of their rifles inside the earth filled barrels, and squeezing the trigger.
 The clack of hammers coming forward into empty chambers fills the air, signaling that they are authorized to proceed further into the FOB.
 The gunners in the turrets clear their 240’s and then hand their personal rifles down to their platoon mates on the ground to be cleared in the barrels.

 Again vacant, the man slowly goes back to the barrels, clears his rifle and pistol, and turns back towards the fueler.
 Once he gets there the Lieutenant calls again.
 “Sergeant!”
 Scibbons turns.
 Evan checks his watch in a big show of it.
 “DFAC is open and serving roast beef today!
 Enjoy your lunch!”

 The man tries to scowl but belches instead, the taste of it doubling him over yet again.
 Sergeant Conway gives the LT a smirk as he trots by to meet up with his acting platoon sergeant.
 Scibbons immediately hands the man his rifle, and the two walk off.
 Evan watches them go before turning back to the platoon.
 They are all smiles and laughs as they go about post patrol ops, refueling, reorganizing, and the whatnot.
 They drive off back towards their barracks while he heads over to the battalion TOC to file his patrol report.
 Evan will catch his fair share of hell later for this, but somehow he suspects that he’ll sleep just fine tonight.